-Finally, the solution to specialise authorities by sectors and goals, biased the capability to centralise the supervision of financial players able to combine different kinds of businesses and risks.
+Finally, the solution of specialising authorities by sectors and goals biased the capacity to centralise the supervision of financial players that could combine different kinds of businesses and risks.
 To counterbalance the issue, the Bank of Italy chose to ease the transformation process from financial firms to banks, liberalising de facto the banking market.